Western Pine Elfin- Callophrys eryphon eryphon - Ova, Larvae and Pupae

 # 3 Fourth Instar - Dorsal View - 1 July 2009

-# 3 Fourth Instar - showing the brown mark on the cervical shield
+# 3 Fourth Instar - showing the brown mark called the thoracic shield

-# 1 close-up of the mark on the cervical shield and the orange hairs - 1 July 2009
+# 1 close-up of mark called a thoracic shield and orange hairs - 1 July 2009

 Notice the one pine needle at the bottom is completely eaten.